A248/A248.github.io/README.md

 ```

 See specific projects for `groupId`, `artifactId`, and `version` values.
 These fields are found in a project's `pom.xml`.

+### Javadocs

+The javadocs are attached to each artifact.
+Any IDE which recognises maven dependencies and can download attached sources/javadocs is able to fetch such docs.

 ## Justification of Free Software